GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/edpWellbore/edpWellbore.rst

-.. _TutorialPlasticity:
+.. _ExampleEDPWellbore:

 ####################################################
-Tutorial 11: Elasto-Plastic Model for Wellbore Problems without Fluid Flow
+Elasto-Plastic Model for Wellbore Problems without Fluid Flow
 ####################################################

 **Context**

 The main goal of this tutorial is to learn how to use the internal wellbore mesh generator and an elasto-plastic model to handle wellbore problems in GEOSX.
-The Extended Drucker-Prager model (see :ref:`TwoInvariantPlasticity`) is applied to solve for elastoplastic deformation within the vicinity of a vertical wellbore.
+The Extended Drucker-Prager model (see :ref:`DruckerPragerExtended`) is applied to solve for elastoplastic deformation within the vicinity of a vertical wellbore.
 For the presented example, an analytical solution is employed to verify the accuracy of the numerical results.
 The resulting model can be used as a base for more complex analysis (e.g., wellbore drilling, fluid injection and storage scenarios).

 **Objectives**